Conditional Lagrangian Wasserstein Flow for Time Series Imputation: Preliminaries

-Note that the R.H.S of Eq.~\ref{eq:Kantorovich} can also include an entropy regularization term $D_\mathrm{KL} (\pi \Vert p_0 \otimes p_T)$, then the original OT problem transforms into the entropy-regularized optimal transport (EROT) problem with Eq.~\ref{eq:fpe} as the constraint, which frames the transport problem better in terms of convexity and stability \cite{cuturi2013sinkhorn} In particular, from a data generation perspective, $p_0$ is some random initial noise and $p_T$ is the target data distribution, and we can sample the optimal transport maps in a mini-batch manner \cite{tong2023simulation, tong2024improving, pooladian2023multisample}.
+Note that Eq.~\eqref{eq:Kantorovich} can also include an entropy regularization \resizebox{.49\textwidth}{!}{term, the Kullback–Leibler (KL) divergence $D_\mathrm{KL} (\pi \Vert p_0 \otimes p_T)$.} This transforms the original OT problem into the entropy-regularized optimal transport (EROT) problem with Eq.~\eqref{eq:fpe} serving as the constraint, which frames the transport problem better in terms of convexity and stability \citep{cuturi2013sinkhorn}.
+In particular, from a data generation perspective, $p_0$ is some random initial noise and $p_T$ is the target data distribution, and we can sample the corresponding OT plan in a mini-batch manner \cite{tong2023simulation, tong2024improving, pooladian2023multisample}.